Woman Allegedly Attacked Boyfriend With Box Cutter Because He Didn’t Get Her A Birthday Present

 WEST NEWTON BOROUGH, Pa.
-(KDKA) — A woman is accused of attacking her boyfriend with a box cutter she didn’t get the birthday she was expecting.
+(KDKA) — A woman is accused of attacking her boyfriend with a box cutter because she didn’t get the birthday she was expecting.

 A few hours after taking Georgia Michelle Zowacki out to dinner for her 55th birthday, her boyfriend said she became upset that nobody bought her a card, cake or gift.
 He also said she had been drinking vodka throughout the day to celebrate.